PojavLauncherTeam/PojavLauncher_iOS/README.md

 ## Getting started with PojavLauncher

-The [PojavLauncher iOS Wiki](https://github.com/PojavLauncherTeam/PojavLauncher_iOS/wiki) has extensive documentation on how to install, set up, and play!
+The [PojavLauncher Website](https://pojavlauncherteam.github.io) has extensive documentation on how to install, set up, and play!
 For those who wish to install quickly, here's the basics (on iOS 12 or later):

 ### Procursus-bootstraps
 If you have Chimera, Taurine, Odyssey, or another jailbreak that comes with **libhooker**, this one's for you.